rasdani/cheatcode/README.md

     <img src="./demo.png" alt="demo pic" width="368" height="472" />
 </div>

-Embeds all `.py` files in a given repo, stores them in a VectorDB and lets you query them.
-Finds cosine similiar source files and stuffs them into ChatGPT's prompt.
+Embeds all `.py` files in a given repo and stores them in a VectorDB.
+Finds cosine similiar source files and stuffs them into ChatGPT's prompt using LangChain's ConversationalRetrivalChain.

+## setup
+Install dependencies with `pip install -r requirements.txt`.
+Set OPENAI_API_KEY in your environment variables.

 ## run CLI app
 `python cheatcode.py init` searches recusively for `.py` files in your current directory and creates a `.cheatcode` folder, which stores your embedded source code.

 (Or specify a path with `python cheatcode.py init <path>`)